-Once we had a solid idea about what the homeowners wanted to achieve, we created a rough design to provide a visual into what your final project will look like to determine if we are on the right track.
+Once we had a solid idea about what the homeowners wanted to achieve, we created a rough design.
+This provides a visual into what your final project will look like to determine if we are on the right track.
 Once we had agreement on the design, we gave it to an engineer to create the plans that we needed to submit for the permit process.

 Depending on the project, your city or town may require a permit to proceed with the construction.
 In this case, we needed a permit because of the reconstruction of the landing.
-The original landing that was built was not attached to the house but new building codes now require that the landing be attached to the house.
+The original landing was not attached to the house.
+New building codes now require that the landing be attached to the house.

 Now that we had all the details, we were ready to embark on the journey that turned a worn out walkway into a beautiful and welcoming front entry.

 Let’s leave you with a couple of the after photos: